 Tor, and by extension, the darkweb, don’t have to be dangerous.
 If you follow the safety tips in this article, your chances of exposure will drastically decrease.
 The key thing to remember is to move slowly!

 Want to learn more about Tor and the dark web?
-Sign up the free MakeUseOf email course exploring how you can explore the hidden internet—it’ll keep you safe as you traverse a hidden internet world.
+Download our free PDF guide exploring how you can explore the hidden internet—it’ll keep you safe as you traverse a hidden internet world.
 Otherwise, check out my unofficial user’s guide to Tor for more safety tips and tricks .